 The new flagship hybrid from BMW can go from 0-60 mph in four seconds.
 That’s just the starting acceleration so how fast is it really?

+There are supercars and then there is the BMW i8 which looks the part but there is an argument it is not actually a supercar.
 Make no mistake, the BMW i8 is exceptionally designed and is one of the fastest production cars ever built.

 It certainly looks the part, as if it has just touched down from a few decades into the future which you would expect when one of its concept cars was featured in a Mission Impossible film.